aanno/setup-kubernetes/doc/sles/install-sles.md

    using this packages in our setup.
 6. A detailed docker installation guide for Suse is at https://www.suse.com/documentation/sles-12/singlehtml/book_sles_docker/book_sles_docker.html
-   + An very imported part of the docker setup is the 'docker storage driver'.
+   + An very important part of the docker setup is the 'docker storage driver'.
      The guide shows alternatives to using btrfs.
 7. Enable the docker daemon with `systemctl start docker` and `systemctl enable docker`.